dmbarbour/wikilon/docs/ABCRT.md

 ### Blocks, Fixpoints, Compiled Code

 A good representation for blocks is critical.
+What properties do I need?

+* O(1) fast composition
+* O(1) fast quotation of values
+* fast copy for loopy behaviors
+* very fast interpretation
+* (eventual) LLVM compilation!
+ * with nice gateway analyses
+ * with

+In the interest of getting started quickly, I'll deep-copy blocks like everything else.
+However, reference counts, aliasing and GC might do me much good here if it means I can reduce the number of actual copies of a function in memory or reduce memory-allocation burden.
+So, long term, this clearly is something to look into.

+If I assume reference counts, this means 'fast composition' cannot be modeled with internal mutations.
+But I could still have a O(1) composition as a pair of blocks.

 Blocks are copied very frequently in loops.
 We process them incrementally, and we'll need to integrate them easily with LLVM compiled code.
 For debugging, it would be nice to have some *metric* as to where an error occurs, even if it's a rough metric: replay-based debugging would have us go to a point prior and try again in a debug mode.

 Our blocks need at least: